 - Choose a file destination.
 This is where you’ll keep the unzipped files.

 - Click “Extract.”

 While every resource is different, I make every attempt at making the user experience as consistent as possible to ensure you’re successful.
-Typically, you will see two links to the Google file.
+Typically, you will see one or two links to the Google file.
 All you need to do is click on them within the PDF.